COVID-19: Your Frequently Asked Questions

 A: The need for donated blood is constant, and the American Red Cross's Helena Blood Donation Center is open and in urgent need of donations.
 We encourage people who are well to continue to donate blood if they can.
 Just be sure to practice social distancing (keep at least 6 feet between yourself and others).
 Public health is supporting blood centers by providing recommendations that will keep donors and staff safe.
 Call (800) 733-2767 to set up an appointment.

-Q: Where can I find the most up-to-date information?
+Q: Where can I find the most up-to-date information on our current COVID-19 status in the county?

 A: Visit our Local COVID-19 Decision-Making Dashboard.
 The dashboard outlines the criteria and associated data LCPH considers when making decisions related to addressing impacts associated with the pandemic.